Contact:

 Typical pitfalls and practical recommendations

-• Insufficient coordination between demolition method and shoring: avoid dynamic load peaks—use concrete demolition shear or hydraulic splitter instead.
+• Insufficient coordination between demolition method and shoring: avoid dynamic load peaks-use concrete demolition shear or hydraulic splitters instead.

 • Missing water management: reduce pressures at edges, plan drainage early.